Meresger/text-augmentation-graph-clonal/README.md

 ## Usage
 To utilize the TextAugmentation-CLONALG-AMR method for text augmentation, follow these steps:

-Clone this repository to your local machine.
+- Clone this repository to your local machine.
-Install the necessary dependencies mentioned in the requirements file.
+- Install the necessary dependencies mentioned in the requirements file.
-Prepare your dataset or use the provided dataset files in the data/ directory.
+- Prepare your dataset or use the provided dataset files in the data/ directory.
-Execute the code in the code/ directory, making necessary modifications according to your dataset and requirements.
+- Execute the code in the code/ directory, making necessary modifications according to your dataset and requirements.
-View and analyze the results obtained in the results/ directory.
+- View and analyze the results obtained in the results/ directory.
-Feel free to explore the code and techniques presented in this repository to enhance your NLP models with automated data augmentation and achieve more accurate and reliable results.

 ## License
 The TextAugmentation-CLONALG-AMR repository is licensed under the MIT License.